Wollastonia biflora: Uses

 Despite the rough appearance of the plant, the leaves are edible.
 In Malaysian cuisine the shoots are eaten cooked as a leaf vegetable and in Langkawi they are eaten raw with chilli and sambal shrimp paste.

 Leaves also have traditional medicinal uses as poultice or as decoction.

 Wollastonia biflora has traditionally been used as a medicinal plant in many cultures, including in Marovo in the Solomon Islands.
-Leaves are especially valued against stomachache.
+Leaves are especially valued against stomach ache.
 In Fiji the leaves are used to treat acne.

 Root extracts have anthelmintic properties and flowers can be used as a purgative.

 This plant is also used as fodder for rabbits.